curl/everything-curl/usingcurl/tls/backends.md

 different TLS backends, but the developers work hard on making those differences as small and unnoticeable as possible.

-Showing the curl version information with [curl --version](../version.md) will always include the TLS library and version in the first line of output.
+Showing the curl version information with [curl --version](../version.md) includes the TLS library and version in the first line of output.

 ## Multiple TLS backends